Brønnøy Municipality: Churches

+Dialect

+The Brønnøy dialect is the local dialect of Brønnøy, belonging to the South Helgelandish branch.

 Geography

 The municipality has great scenic variety with numerous islets, lakes (such as Eidvatnet, Sausvatnet, and Fjellvatnet), mountains, and some fertile agricultural areas.
 Torget island is connected to the mainland via the Brønnøysund Bridge.
 The highest point in the municipality is the 1224.86 m tall mountain Breivasstinden, on the border with Grane Municipality.

 Brønnøy is located along the Norwegian coast.
 Vega Municipality and Vevelstad Municipality are to the north, Vefsn Municipality and Grane Municipality are to the east, and Bindal Municipality and Sømna Municipality are to the south.
 The large fjord Velfjorden runs into the heart of the municipality.

 Nature

 In the southwest is the island of Torget, with the mountain Torghatten, is famous for a cavity that goes straight through the structure.
 Lomsdal–Visten National Park is located in the northeastern part of Brønnøy Municipality.

 The world's most northerly naturally occurring small-leaved lime (linden) forests grows in Brønnøy Municipality, and there are patches of boreal rainforests in Grønlidalen nature reserve and Storhaugen nature reserve.
 Strompdalen nature reserve and Horsvær nature reserve, a nesting place for a rich variety of seabirds, are also located in the municipality.